-As bloggers, we value good photographs, and most of us have more than a passing interest in providing quality shots to support our posts and entertain our readers.
-But, once they have been shared on the blog, Face Book and Instagram, what’s left to do?
+As bloggers, we value good photographs, and most of us have more than a passing interest in providing quality shots that support our posts and entertain our readers.
+But, once they have been shared on the blog, FaceBook, and Instagram, what’s left to do?

 For me, the answer is easy – print them in a photo book.
 I have previously written about how my photography hobby extends far beyond snapping pictures.
 I love spending time editing photographs and arranging my favorites into books or enlarging them to hang on a wall.
 On average, I publish three or four books per year using Shutterfly.
-Some of our books are trip specific, but the main one, and the one I take the most time with is the annual family book.
+Some of our books are trip-specific, but the main one and the one I take the most time with is the annual family book.

-Our annual book is inclusive of our travels, family gatherings, holidays & celebrations, a select few of our daughter’s trip photos (the ones she posts on Instagram) and our day to day active retirement adventures.
-I start creating the new book each year in January, as soon as I have ‘print worthy’ photographs to include.
+Our annual book is inclusive of our travels, family gatherings, holidays & celebrations, a select few of our daughter’s trip photos (the ones she posts on Instagram), and our day-to-day active retirement adventures.
+I start creating the new book each year in January, as soon as I have ‘print-worthy’ photographs to include.
 There are pages with multiple photographs and small captions, along with spreads (double pages) devoted to just one special picture – you know the one that happens when you least expect it.
 Some pages are heavily embellished, and others contain just words with one or two small photos.
 Every page tells the story of us.

-The beauty of using Shutterfly’s Custom Path is that I get to choose the layout, embellishments, background page, text style & color, shape and size of every photograph to be included on every page.
+The beauty of using Shutterfly’s Custom Path is that I get to choose the layout, embellishments, background page, text style & color, shape, and size of every photograph to be included on every page.

-Because I create our annual family book in on-going stages, it is not as time consuming or as daunting a task as you might imagine.
+Because I create our annual family book in ongoing stages, it is not as time-consuming or as daunting a task as you might imagine.
 Shutterfly allows its users to save every project and return to it time after time.
 All of my projects since the first one in 2008 are archived there.
 It is a rewarding extension to an already satisfying hobby.
 The process goes something like this.

 Photographs are stored in Albums, which are basically like folders on your computer.
 You will want to name and date your Albums for convenience.
 New photos can be added or deleted at any time and there is no limit to the number of Albums and photographs you can store.
 When you are ready to create a Project, all of your photos will be neatly organized and easily accessible.

-There is no charge to create an account, store photographs or create a share site.
+There is no charge to create an account, store photographs, or create a share site.
 You pay when you purchase, and they have lots of great products that you will want to look into.